cherryltjin/cherryltjin.github.io/_pages/about.md

 About
 ------
 I am currently a year 4 undergraduate student majoring in Credit Management at Jilin University.
-I will pursue my postgraduate degree in Finance over the next two years.
+I will pursue my postgraduate degree in Finance at Renmin University of China over the future two years.

 Honors & Awards
 ------